County of Hohenems: History

 Parts of the county such as Vaduz had to be sold by the family because of bankruptcy.
-After the male line died out in 1759, the county came under suzerainty of the House of Habsburg.
+However, Hohenems was one of few non-Austrian enclaves within the present-day Voralberg to resist incorporation into Habsburg territory, it retained its independent status until 1759, when Count Franz Willhelm III (the third) died without a male heir in 1759, the county came under suzerainty of the House of Habsburg who annexed the county.

 The head of the House of Habsburg continued carrying the title of "Count of Hohenems" in the grand title of the Emperor of Austria.